- 4 eggs, at room temperature, separated

 Prepare an ice water bath.
 Place a clean, heat-proof bowl in the ice bath and strain the curd through a fine mesh sieve into the bowl.
 Discard any solids.
 Place a piece of plastic wrap directly on top of the curd and refrigerate until firm.
 The curd can be made up to 1 week in advance and stored in a resealable container in the refrigerator.

 Cut the passion fruit in half and scoop the fruit into a bowl.

-Assemble the pavlovas by spooning a dollop of the passion fruit curd into each well of the meringues.
-Spoon the fresh passion fruit over the top and serve immediately.
+Assemble the pavlovas by spooning a dollop of the passion fruit curd into the well of each meringue.
+Spoon the fresh passion fruit over the top of each and serve immediately.